leeannray/Whisper-App/client/README.md

 # Whisper-App

-Whisper-ma-phone: a react and redux social app.
+Whisper-ma-phone: a react and redux social app for kids.

 Today is your day.